paul-mannino/vscode-create-test-file/README.md

 * Navigate to your vscode extensions folder (generally, this will be `%USERPROFILE%\.vscode\extensions` on Windows, `~/.vscode/extensions` on Mac and Linux)
 * Clone this repo into the directory
+* Navigate into the cloned directory and run `npm install` followed by `npm run compile`
 * Restart VSCode

 ## Configuration